Book Prizes

 The Swiss Book Prize

-The Swiss Book Prize is awarded every November to an author writing in German who has been living in Switzerland for at least two years.
-Founded in 2008, it is coordinated by the Basel Literature Association and the Swiss Booksellers and Publishers Association and is funded by private sponsors.
+Founded in 2008, the prize is coordinated by the Basel Literature Association and the Swiss Booksellers and Publishers Association and is funded by private sponsors.
 The winner receives CHF 30,000 (c. £20,000) and the four shortlisted authors each receive CHF 2,500.

 The Austrian Book Prize

 The aim of the annual Austrian Book Prize is to honour the quality and originality of Austrian literature and to give it the attention it deserves throughout the German-speaking world.
-Find out more here.

 Other German Prizes